terjesannum/tibber-exporter/README.md

 ## Running

 Docker image is available on [ghcr.io](https://github.com/terjesannum/tibber-exporter/pkgs/container/tibber-exporter).
+Prebuilt binaries for Linux, MacOS and Windows are available on the [release page](https://github.com/terjesannum/tibber-exporter/releases/latest).

 A `TIBBER_TOKEN` is required to use the Tibber API, go to [developer.tibber.com](https://developer.tibber.com/) to find yours.